belalb100/Tech201-git-github/README.md

 - Let's create our Markdown
 - Hello
 - This line is added on local host
-Step 1 We created a file on Gitbash (mkdir)/
+Step 1 We created a file on Gitbash (mkdir)

-Step 2 we then cd (change directory) in to the file/ Step 3 we used pwd(to see our pathway)/
+Step 2 we then cd (change directory) in to the file

+Step 3 we used pwd(to see our pathway)